jewh2/jewh2.github.io/_posts/2025-10-18-hajar-moths.md

 The Hajar Mountains
 ---

 The Hajar mountains are a 700 km long range of mountains and hills in the north of Oman and the UAE.
-At its highest point Jebel Shams, the range
+The highest part of this range is in Oman around the Jebel Akhdar massif, where it reaches its highest point, 3009 m, at Jebel Shams.

 ![View looking east over the Hajar mountains from Jebel Shams at dawn.](https://jewh2.github.io/images/2025oman/1000027521.jpg)
 *View of the Hajar mountains at dawn, looking east from our camp on the flanks of Jebel Shams at approx 2600 m.*

+Due to their altitude and proximity to the coast the Jebel Akhdar mountains are much more verdant than the rest of northern Oman (Jebel Akhdar meaning literally 'green mountain'), and in some places support a unique open woodland habitat dominated by _Dodonaea_, _Olea_, and the beautiful Pashtun Juniper _Juniperus seravschanica_.

+Due to their remoteness [little is known about the insect life in these mountains](https://doi.org/10.1080/00222933.2019.1611969), but the birdlife is distinctly south-central asian in flavour, with Persian wheatear _Oenanthe chrysopygia_, Plain leaf warbler _Phylloscopus neglectus_, and Ménétries's warbler _Curruca mystacea_ all being common wintering species.
+The Jebel Akhdar range is perhaps best-known in wildlife circles for being the premier site to see Omani owl _Strix butleri_

 The traverse takes about two weeks and Mr Edwards (hereafter referred to as John) recommends undertaking the walk in February, to maximise daylight hours while minimising rainfall and excessive heat.
 Following John's recommendation, a trip was arranged for February 2025 between Frederic, myself, and Frederic's friend Lukas.

-Muscat to Hadash via Al Afyah
+Days 1 & 2 - Muscat to Hadash via Al Afyah
 ---

 It was mid-morning on the 6th of February when we assembled together in Muscat airport.
 Happy to see Frederic again and pleased to meet Lukas, we immediately sought a taxi to take us to our [starting point](https://maps.app.goo.gl/y9WadharLbsoZqzB7), in the village of Al Afyah, just west off the Muscat-Nizwa highway.
 Having struggled a bit with directions (my Google Maps app, at least, defaults to rendering arabic names in the saudi dialect, and so was unintelligible to our omani cabbie), we arrived at the start point at approx 1300 and begun filling our water bottles in the aflaj (irrigation system running from a mountain acquifer).